Administration order

 Credit unions

-Not-for-profit organisations, owned by their members, providing saving and loan facilities.
+Not-for-profit organisations that are owned by their members.
+They offer saving and loan services.

 Creditor